firefighters-sre/.github/profile/README.md

 3. 🏠 [**Building Microservice (Building-App)**](https://github.com/firefighters-sre/building-app): Handles information regarding the building, such as temperature, air quality, and floor occupancy.
 4. 🛡️ **Security Microservice**: Focuses on the overall security of the building, integrating with cameras, alarms, and other security systems.
 (Further details to be provided)

+## Kafka Topics

+The system leverages Kafka for messaging between microservices.
+Below are the primary topics utilized:

+### 1. Lobby

+This topic collects events related to activities in the building's lobby, such as the entrance of individuals.

+- **Producing Microservice**: External systems or devices.
+- **Consuming Microservice**: Access Microservice (Concierge-App).
+- **Output to**: Entrance Topic.

+### 2. Entrance

+This topic handles events post-processing from the Lobby, primarily marking individuals' entrance into the building.

+- **Producing Microservice**: Access Microservice (Concierge-App).
+- **Consuming Microservice**: Mobility Microservice (Mobility-App).
+- **Output to**: Either Stairs or Elevator Topic.

+### 3. Elevator

+This topic captures events associated with elevator operations, including movement between floors, door actions, and any anomalies.

+- **Producing Microservice**: Mobility Microservice (Mobility-App).
+- **Consuming Microservice**: Building Microservice (Building-App).
+- **Output to**: Database.

+### 4. Stairs

+This topic gathers data about the use of stairs, tracking the movement of individuals using the stairs.

+- **Producing Microservice**: Mobility Microservice (Mobility-App).
+- **Consuming Microservice**: Building Microservice (Building-App).
+- **Output to**: Database.

 ## Database Structure

 The architecture utilizes PostgreSQL as its primary database, managing multiple tables related to access, building floors, and environmental conditions.